denisPoifol/CollectionModel/README.md

 [![Platform](https://img.shields.io/cocoapods/p/CollectionModel.svg?style=flat)](https://cocoapods.org/pods/CollectionModel)

 The goal of this pod is to provide a data structure to represent what a collectionView/tableView is displaying.
 It enables to extract any business logic from the dataSource of your view to the part of your code that is responsible for generating its viewModel.
-Which help to enforce a better separation of conrcerns within your application, and keep your dataSources easily maintanable.
+Which help to enforce a better separation of concerns within your application, and keep your dataSources easily maintanable.

 ## Example Application